Ym767/STAT-628---Module-2/README.md

 ├── data/
 │   ├── BodyFat.csv  # Original dataset
 │   └── cleaned_data.csv  # Processed and cleaned data
+|
+├── presentation documents/
+│   ├── STAT628 Group6.pptx  # presentation file for the project.
+│   └── Executive Summary.pdf  # executive summary for the project.
 │
 ├── image/  # Various images and plots used in the analysis and presentation │   ├── abdomenscatterplot/ #scatterplot of abdomen vs body fat